wireapp/wire-server/src/understand/federation/architecture.rst

 #. forward the response back to the originating component (and eventually to the
    originating Wire client).

-The federator also implements the authorization logic for incoming requests and acts as intermediary between the Ingress and the internal components.
-The 'federator' will, for incoming requests from other backends (forwarded via the local :ref:`ingress`):
+The `Federator` also implements the authorization logic for incoming requests and acts as intermediary between the `Federation Ingress` and the internal components.
+The 'Rederator' will, for incoming requests from other backends (forwarded via the local :ref:`Federation Ingress <federation_ingress>`):

 #.
 Discover the backend domain claimed by the other backend,
 #. if enabled, ensure that the backend domain of the other backend is in the